kopia/kopia/GOVERNANCE.md

 Nominees may decline their appointment as a committer.
 However, this is unusual, as the project does not expect any specific time or resource commitment from its community members.
 The intention behind the role of committer is to allow people to contribute to the project more easily, not to tie them in to the project in any formal way.

-It is important to recognise that commitership is a privilege, not a right.
+It is important to recognize that committership is a privilege, not a right.
 That privilege must be earned and once earned it can be removed by the PMC for conduct inconsistent with the [Code of Conduct](https://github.com/kopia/kopia/blob/master/CODE_OF_CONDUCT.md) or if they drop below a level of commitment and engagement required to be a Committer, as determined by the PMC.
 The PMC also reserves the right to remove a person for any other reason inconsistent with the goals of Kopia.

 A committer who shows an above-average level of contribution to the project, particularly with respect to its strategic direction and long-term health, may be nominated to become a member of the PMC.
 This role is described below.